This is Berlin!

 General Purpose GP Bombs:

-The high explosive GP (general purpose) bombs, developed from 1935, were the initial arsenal Bomber Command had to carry destruction to Third Reich soil and people, but these had a ineffective performance and their explosive-to-weight ratio was low.
+The high explosive GP (general purpose) bombs, developed from 1935, were the initial arsenal Bomber Command had to carry destruction to Third Reich soil and people, but these had an ineffective performance and their explosive-to-weight ratio was low.

 During the first three years of the war, RAF bombers usually flew with a small bomb cargo.
-In the case of Bomber Command attacking German industries and cities, the normal load were 500-lb (227 kg) and 250-lb GP (114 kg) bombs for hard targets and 40-lb bombs in containers for “soft”, plus the 20-lb (F) anti-personnel fragmentation bomb used mainly on tactical missions.
+In the case of Bomber Command attacking German industries and cities, the normal load was 500-lb (227 kg) and 250-lb GP (114 kg) bombs for hard targets and 40-lb bombs in containers for ‘soft’, plus the 20-lb (F) anti-personnel fragmentation bomb used mainly on tactical missions.
 For the 20-lb and 40-lb bombs, purpose-made packing pieces secured the individual bombs as a cluster within each partition.
 This early series of HE bombs used an explosive mix called ‘Amatol’, a mixture of TNT and ammonium nitrate.

 [Groundcrew of a Polish Air Force bomber squadron, very likely of No. 300 Squadron, scribbling their best wishes to the enemy on a 500-lb GP bomb at RAF Hemswell, 15 August 1941.
-The
+The inscription in Polish reads: ‘Warszawiacy Berlinowi-From Varsovians for Berlin’.
+The squadron bombed Berlin for the first time on March 21, 1941.]

-The initial British trio of bombers -Wellington, Whitley and Hampden- were lumpered by their small capacity of the bomb-bays and by the fact of being twin-engined planes, the more ton of bombs loaded means less fuel capacity.
+The initial British trio of bombers -Wellington, Whitley and Hampden- were hampered by their small capacity of the bomb-bays and by the fact of being twin-engined planes, the more ton of bombs loaded means less fuel capacity.
 Berlin was at 950 kilometres (590 miles) from London in the very extreme range of RAF ‘twins’.
-For example, the max bomb-load of a Vickers Wellington was 4,500 lb (2,041 kg) of bombs, but this figure was reduced to only the half when the type attacked Berlin to be able to reach it.
+For example, the max bomb-load of a Vickers Wellington was 4,500 lb (2,041 kg) of bombs, but this figure was reduced to only half when the type attacked Berlin to be able to reach it.

 The size of bomb-bays in RAF aircraft and the perceived chance of a hit were both real considerations in this early period.
 During 1940, use of the smaller ordinance (over 2,000 20-lb F; over 26,000 40-lb GP; nearly 62,000 250-lb GP) far outstripped that of the 500-lb GP (just over 20,000).